 Chinese/Eastern astrology provides yet another edge.
 Theodora Lau is well-worth referring to – http://www.theodoralau.com/.

 Whilst I use numerology often, I haven’t researched what websites are available.
 Notable authors include Juno Jordan and Faith Javane; you can also contact Dr Neil Hair (in Sydney).
-You might even like to read one of my handbooks!
-Click here to place an order or request a chart or reading.
+You might even like to request a chart from me!

 |Have you tried to focus?|